blackflux/js-gardener/README.md

 ### .depunusedignore

 Define packages that should be excluded from usage check.
 Useful when a false negative is detected, e.g. for plugins where usage is defined in configuration.
 Always excluded packages can be found [here](lib/conf/.depunusedignore).

+### .structignore

+Define test files that should not be checked for structure.
+Usually not necessary.

 # Sample Project